franciscoxavier04/pm-BIM/docs/glossary/README.md

 ### Meetings

-In OpenProject Software, Meetings is defined as a [module](#module) that allows the organization of meetings.
+OpenProject offers a Meetings [module](#module) that allows project members to organise and facilitate meetings.
 The module has to be activated in the [project settings](#project-settings) by a project admin in order to be displayed in the side navigation.
 You can choose between classic meetings, one-time meetings and recurring meetings.
 Please note that classic meetings will be deprecated in the long term.
 [See our user guide for more information on Meeting management in OpenProject](../user-guide/meetings/).

 ### Member

-In OpenProject Software, a member is defined as a single person in a project.
+In OpenProject, a member is defined as a single person in a project.
 Project members are added in the Members [module](#module) in the project menu.

 ### Module